Manual Lymphatic Drainage Massage

 This all depends on the individual and can vary greatly.
 For those needing or wanting faster results, 2-3 sessions per week may be required for a few weeks, transitioning into a maintenance program of every few weeks.
 Others may benefit from a more occasional treatment plan.
 It’s best to discuss this with your therapist who can advise of the best treatment plan for you and your needs.

-What To Do Before Your Lymphatic Drainage Massage:
+What To Do Before & After Your Lymphatic Drainage Massage:

-• It’s best not to eat within 30 mins before the your treatment
+- It’s best not to eat within 30-60 mins before your treatment

-• Try to avoid drinking alcohol and caffeine for the next 3 days
+- Try to avoid drinking excessive alcohol and caffeine for the next 3 days post treatment

 Pricing: